Finite-depth scaling of infinite quantum circuits for quantum critical points: Introduction

-A promising new tool for studying quantum many-body systems is the use of quantum computers.
-As the current noisy intermediate-scale quantum (NISQ) devices improve in quality, they might very soon yield a potential speed-up compared to classical computers~\cite{Boixo2018, Arute2019}.
-On a quantum computer, we can use variational quantum eigensolvers (VQEs) with finite-depth circuits to represent the ground state of a given Hamiltonian~\cite{Peruzzo2014, McClean2016, Sweke2020, BravoPrieto2020}.
-When using these finite-depth circuits for approximating the ground states of critical systems, the question arises whether similar scaling relations to the finite-entanglement scaling of MPS exist, which allow us to extract results for the critical state from the finite-depth circuit.
+A promising tool for studying quantum many-body systems is the use of quantum computers.
+As the current noisy intermediate-scale quantum (NISQ) devices improve in quality, they might very soon yield a potential speed-up compared with classical computers~\cite{Boixo2018, Arute2019}.
+On a quantum computer, we can use variational quantum eigensolvers (VQEs) with finite-depth circuits to represent the ground state of a given Hamiltonian or to simulate the time evolution~\cite{Peruzzo2014, McClean2016, Sweke2020, BravoPrieto2020, Lin2021, Barratt2021}.
+When using these finite-depth circuits for approximating the ground states of critical systems, the question arises whether similar scaling relations to the finite-entanglement scaling of MPSs exist, which allow us to extract results for the critical state from the finite-depth circuit.

-To make the relation to MPS more concrete, note that finite-depth circuits can be seen as a subset of MPS~\cite{Gopalakrishnan2019, BravoPrieto2020}.
-However, the circuits used in this paper (see Fig.~\ref{fig:circuit}) need exponentially fewer parameters to represent a state compared to a generic MPS with a similar entanglement entropy.
-In other words, these circuits are able to generate more entanglement than MPS with the same number of parameters.
-This had previously been discussed for a similar circuit structure in the context of time evolved states~\cite{Schoen2005, Lin2021}.
+To make the relation to MPSs more concrete, note that finite-depth circuits can be seen as a subset of MPSs~\cite{Gopalakrishnan2019, BravoPrieto2020, Barratt2021}.
+However, the circuits used in this paper (see Fig.~\ref{fig:circuit}) need exponentially fewer parameters to represent a state than a generic MPS with a similar entanglement entropy.
+In other words, these circuits can generate more entanglement than MPSs with the same number of parameters.
+This had previously been discussed for a similar circuit structure in the context of time evolved states~\cite{Schoen2005, Lin2021, Barratt2021}.
 In the context of ground states, this was much less discussed in the literature before.
-However, as we show in this work, the circuits we use provide a systematic scaling approach to critical states and can thus be used to study critical systems.
+However, as we show in this paper, the circuits we use provide a systematic scaling approach to critical states and can thus be used to study critical systems.
 The reduction in parameters is moreover crucial for the use of NISQ devices, as the depth of circuits that can be successfully run is restricted.